- editing in process -

 Additionally, for the overstimulation's maximization, each visual stimulus is preventively selected, as much as possible, to provoke multiple threatening interpretations (semiotic polysemy), if entirely understood or elaborated by a victim under a sensory-cognitive overload.

-Alternatively, for the elusiveness' maximization, multiple distinct visual stimuli in sequence of stimulation or cluster adequately and concurrently induce one single threatening interpretation (semiotic monosemy) by the contextual learning of the threat conditioning.
+Alternatively, for the elusiveness' maximization, multiple and distinct visual stimuli in a sequence or cluster adequately and convergently induce one unique threatening interpretation (semiotic monosemy).

 For example, the following picture.

-By the principle of the semiotic monosemy, distinct and adequate visual stimuli, in combinations with or without repetitions, form variable clusters or sequences identificating one single specific threat for the daily overstimulation of the victim.
+By the principle of the semiotic monosemy, distinct and adequate visual stimuli may form highly variable clusters or sequences and convergently induce one unique threatening interpretation for the victim's intimidation.

 Such exploitations of the stimuli elevates the elusiveness of the program's implementation to the maximal level, also considering the other psychological effects of the powerful manipulation.